phoenixsigil68-ctrl/Complete-Fresh-Start/README.md

       ```

 Your app should now be running locally!
 You can open the project folder in your favorite code editor (like VS Code) and start making changes.

----
-*To get started with the app's code, take a look at `src/app/page.tsx`.*